-Hamilton's basketball background ranges from the collegiate to the national level.
-The Iona College Hall of Famer joined the Gaels in1976 after a successful career at North Babylon High School.
-In his four seasons at Iona, Hamilton helped guide the Gaels to an impressive 84-31 overall record, as well as Iona’s first two appearances in the NCAA Tournament.
+The Iona College Hall of Famer joined the Gaels in 1976 after a successful prep career at North Babylon High School.
+In four seasons at Iona, where he played for the inspirational Jim Valvano, Hamilton helped guide the Gaels to an impressive 84-31 record and the program’s first two NCAA Tournament appearances.

-Best known for his outstanding long-range shooting, Hamilton ended his career as Iona's fourth all-time leading scorer with 1,412 points.
+Best known for his outstanding long-range shooting, Hamilton ended his career as Iona's fourth all-time leading scorer, with 1,412 points.
 His .883 free throw percentage during the 1976-77 seasons ranks as the third best single-season performance by a Gael.
-During the 1979-80 season, Hamilton led the squad with 63 steals over 34 games to average just under two per contest.
-Also in 1979, Hamilton scored a career-high 37 points in a win over Pittsburgh at the Nassau Coliseum.
+During the 1979-80 season, Hamilton led the squad with 63 steals over 34 games to average just less than two per contest.
+Also in 1979, Hamilton scored a career-high 37 points in a win against Pittsburgh at Nassau Coliseum.
 It is the ninth-best single-game performance in the history of Iona basketball.
 During his senior season, Hamilton scored 32 points against Georgetown in front of a nationally televised audience on NBC’s Game of the Week.

-Upon graduation, Hamilton was chosen in the fourth round of the 1980 NBA Draft by the Boston Celtics, but suffered a career-ending injury in preseason.
-Since concluding his playing days, Hamilton has ventured into several careers including his current position as an AAU Director and international scout as well as a 16-year stint with the Xerox Corporation.
-He also has experience speaking to organizations on team building and player development while still finding time to return to Iona to be a part of the broadcast for ESPN and Iona College TV/radio.
+Since concluding his playing days, Hamilton has ventured into several careers, including as an AAU Director and international scout.
+He also enjoyed a 16-year stint with the Xerox Corporation.
+Hamilton has experience speaking to organizations regarding team-building and player development.
+He also served as part of the broadcast team for ESPN and Iona College TV/radio.

-Hamilton graduated from Iona in 1980 with a bachelor of business in business administration with a concentration in marketing and statistics.
-He’s also completed leadership training, including the Executive Leadership Class from IBM and the Six Sigma Black Belt certification.
+Hamilton graduated from Iona in 1980 with a bachelor of business in business administration and a concentration in marketing and statistics.
+He also has completed leadership training, including the Executive Leadership Class from IBM and the Six Sigma Black Belt certification.